 If penetrating damp is left untreated, the strength of the building’s facade can be affected.
-Damp substrates can start to deteriorate in the freeze thaw cycles causing cracking and defacing of bricks.
+Damp substrates can start to deteriorate in the freeze-thaw cycles, causing cracking and defacing of bricks.
 If your property is suffering with some of these more serious penetrating damp issues, it is vital you seek specialist help to stop the damage spreading.

-Properties that are suffering from minor symptoms of penetrating damp can still experience changes that will impact the occupants.
-One prominent change is the building’s thermal conductivity - this will significantly reduce the property’s insulation, as the moisture continues to seep deeper into the interior walls.
+Properties that are suffering from minor symptoms of penetrating damp can still experience changes that will impact you.
+One prominent change is the building’s thermal conductivity.
+Penetrating damp significantly reduces the property’s insulation, as the moisture continues to seep deeper into the interior walls.

 It is not just your property that will suffer: any form of damp on internal surfaces can make respiratory health problems, such as asthma, much worse.